tedneward/Azgaarnoth/Classes/Mystic/Nomad.md

     npc.bonusactions.append("***Enduring Invisibility (7 psi; concentration, 1 min.).*** You turn invisible and remain so until your concentration ends.")

 def nomadicmind(npc):
     npc.bonusactions.append("***Psychic Focus: Nomadic Mind.*** Whenever you focus on this discipline, you choose one skill or tool and have proficiency with it until your focus ends.
-Alternatively, you gain the ability to read and write one language of your choice until your focus ends.")
+Alternatively, you gain the ability to read and write one language of your choice until your focus ends.
+The benefit lasts until you are incapacitated or until you use another bonus action to choose a different focus benefit.
+You can have only one psychic focus benefit at a time, and using the psychic focus of one discipline doesn't limit your ability to use other disciplines.")

     npc.traits.append("***Wandering Mind (2–6 psi; concentration, 10 min.).*** You enter a deep contemplation.
 If you concentrate for this option’s full duration, you then gain proficiency with up to three of the following skills (one skill for every 2 psi points spent): Animal Handling, Arcana, History, Medicine, Nature, Performance, Religion, and Survival.
 The benefit lasts for 1 hour, no concentration required.")